The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/faq.md

   - date: 2022-04-02T20:41:57.590Z
     message: Added Endwalker relevant questions.
 qna:
+  - question: I heard GNB is clunky and bad to play, is this true?
+    answer: That’s the opinion of some players but that’s all it is, opinion.
+Others have the opinion that it’s fun.
+Play it and decide for yourself.
-  - question: Do I hold Bloodfest for No Mercy?
+  - question: Can I do a single weave rotation?
-    answer: No. Bloodfest is a 90s CD and NM is 60s, meaning they’ll eventually line up if both are used on cooldown.
-Holding Bloodfest frequently will cause you to lose usages and in turn lose damage.
-You should only hold usages if they are a damage gain, and losing a usage is rarely actually a gain.
+    answer: Can you?
+Yes.
+But you will still be forced to double weave at some point so you should look at fixing the issues forcing you to single weave for a better experience.
+If your latency is bad enough that double weaving is an issue, try moving a necessary weave to be paired with **Savage Claw**, as this weaponskill has the lowest animation lock of any GNB action, and plan weaving mitigation in before your burst to avoid having to press too many buttons.
   - question: I heard it’s hard to move bosses as GNB?
 This true?
     answer: Yes if you’re inexperienced.
 Some bosses are easier to move than others.
       However, this again stems from experience in stutter stepping between continuations to move the boss.
+  - question: " I used Superbolide but died anyway, why?
+I was told it puts you to 1HP first and then gives you the invuln?"
+    answer: This isn't necessarily true.
+Reality is your HP was likely very low and the damage of the enemies snapshotted before Bolide added the buff, this can happen to any Invul as they all have a delay and as such if damage is applied before the buff, you'll be KO'd.
+This isn't exclusive to Superbolide.
+  - question: Is it worth changing my rotation/opener to secure more Hypervelocity uses in No Mercy?
+    answer: Hypervelocity is 180 potency, 216 under No Mercy which is a 36 potency gain.
+It’s not substantial enough to change the rotation or risk moving harder hitting abilities later which may result in missing No Mercy’s buff.
+  - question: Do I hold Bloodfest for No Mercy?
+    answer: No. Bloodfest is a 90s CD and NM is 60s, meaning they’ll eventually line up if both are used on cooldown.
+Holding Bloodfest frequently will cause you to lose usages and in turn lose damage.
+You should only hold usages if they are a damage gain, and losing a usage is rarely actually a gain.
   - question: What if I misaligned my Gnashing Fang from No Mercy because of Downtime/user error?
     answer: >-